CharlesIVEE/docs.rocketpool.net/src/guides/node/create-validator.md

 ## Depositing ETH and Creating a Minipool

 ::: tip TIP
 If the market value of rETH is higher than its ETH backing (i.e., rETH is at a premium on the market), there is an opportunity to arbitrage the difference when creating a minipool.
+If you have enabled the rocketarb smartnode addon, you will be presented with a notification if the underlying conditions produce an arbitrage opportunity.
 The value of the arbitrage is equal to the amount of protocol ETH in the minipool times the premium (minus a small amount of gas).
-E.g., if making a minipool when there's a 2.5% premium: `16 ETH * .025 = 0.4 ETH`.
+E.g., if making a 16 ETH minipool when there's a 2.5% premium: `16 ETH * .025 = 0.4 ETH`.
 In other words, you could receive 0.4 ETH back during these conditions just for creating a minipool!

-If you're interested in taking advantage of this opportunity, consider using the community-developed [rocketarb](https://github.com/xrchz/rocketarb/blob/main/README.md) tool to capture the profit of the MEV rETH arbitrage opportunity that launching your minipool creates.
+If you're interested in taking advantage of this opportunity, turn on the  [rocketarb](https://github.com/xrchz/rocketarb/blob/main/README.md) smartnode addon to capture the profit of the MEV rETH arbitrage opportunity that launching your minipool creates.

 To learn more about rocketarb, feel free to inquire about it on the [RP discord server](https://discord.gg/rocketpool).
 :::